Code-Institute-Submissions/battleships-65/README.md

 The user's score is displayed and incremented when a user sinks one of the computers battleships and vice versa.

-A game over screen appears whenever a player sinks the required number of battleships ot the computer does.
+A game over screen appears whenever a player sinks the required number of battleships or the computer does.

 ## Accessibility